 The Pentagon on Tuesday said it awarded $9.6 million to MP Materials Inc, which owns the only US rare earths mine, to help the company process light rare earths.

 MP Materials' California mine has a large supply of light rare earths.
-But it has to ship more than 50,000 tonnes of concentrated rare earths per year to China for final processing because equipment it inherited from its predecessor, Molycorp, is not operational.Asian Metal Copyright The Pentagon also said on Tuesday it awarded $2.Asian Metal Copyright Chinese customers account for all of MP Materials' $100 million in annual revenue.
+But it has to ship more than 50,000 tonnes of concentrated rare earths per year to China for final processing because equipment it inherited from its predecessor, Molycorp, is not operational.Asian Metal Copyright .Asian Metal Copyright Chinese customers account for all of MP Materials' $100 million in annual revenue.

 MP Materials went public on Wednesday on the New York Stock Exchange, a deal that netted the company about $489 million.